-Purpose of the action: Improve key east-west streets adjacent to the main corridor to provide better connections between the waterfront and downtown Seattle and to enhance the pedestrian experience.
+Purpose of the action: Improve key east-west streets adjacent to the Main Corridor to provide better connections between the waterfront and downtown Seattle and to enhance the pedestrian experience.

 Need for the action: There is currently a lack of strong pedestrian connections between the waterfront area and the downtown Seattle street grid.
-At the southern end of the main corridor, access from Alaskan Way to Pioneer Square is hindered by uneven sidewalks, high curbs, and lack of facilities on east-west streets built to comply with the Americans with Disabilities Act (ADA).
-The central portion of the main corridor, from Seneca Street to the Pike Street Hillclimb, affords no east-west access for people with limited mobility between the waterfront and First Avenue.
-In the northern portion of the main corridor, the elimination of the viaduct and decommissioning of the Battery Street Tunnel provides opportunities to reconnect and enhance portions of the east-west street grid for pedestrian and bicycle use.
-Improvements to east-west streets in these areas would strongly support the Waterfront Seattle Guiding Principles, as well as the policies and recommendations of the City's Pedestrian Master Plan.
+At the southern end of the Main Corridor, access from Alaskan Way to Pioneer Square is hindered by uneven sidewalks, high curbs, and lack of facilities on east-west streets built to comply with the Americans with Disabilities Act (ADA).
+The central portion of the Main Corridor, from Seneca Street to the Pike Street Hillclimb, affords no east-west access for people with limited mobility between the waterfront and First Avenue.
+In the northern portion of the Main Corridor, the elimination of the viaduct and decommissioning of the Battery Street Tunnel provide opportunities to reconnect and enhance portions of the east-west street grid for pedestrian and bicycle use.
+Improvements to east-west streets in these areas would strongly support the Waterfront Seattle Guiding Principles, as well as the policies and recommendations of the City's Pedestrian Master Plan (SDOT 2014).